MrSpecjal/BrickFramework/README.md

 # BrickFramework
-## Simple 2D game engine which its core is written in C++ by Gabriel Kaszewski and the editors are written in C# by Szymon Miś.
+## It's a simple 2D game engine.
+It's core is written in C++ by Gabriel Kaszewski and the editors are written in C# by Szymon Miś.